Nolan had gotten up early that day. This was unusual enough in itself.

 He gulped and turned to face the next challenge on his journey.
 The track did not go back down to solid ground.
 There were gaps between each platform.
 The young man had no trouble crossing the first ones.
 But the further he went, the bigger the gaps became.
 The distance between him and his pursuers, however, was steadily reducing.
 In the distance, Nolan could see his objective.
 It was not very far now.
 He had to give it his all.

 The following obstacle was going to be difficult.
 A slope would lead him down a few meters then he would fall into nothingness, unless he caught the rope hanging there to reach the next platform, and with his injured hand as well.
 One last backward glance made up his mind for him.
 If he had to die, he preferred it to be because he had given it his all and failed, and not because he had been caught.
 He threw himself forward and slid faster and faster.
 The edge was approaching.
 At the last moment, he jumped as high as he could.

 The rope flashed before his eyes without him managing to grasp it.
 The tips of his fingers brushed against it and he screamed as he fell.

 The crash was not as hard as he had expected.
 The boy with the black hair looked around him.
 A carpet.
 He had fallen onto a carpet?
 In front of him, standing at the edge, a blonde man was holding out his hand and smiling.

-“No-one has ever got this far,” he told him.
+“No one has ever gotten this far,” he told him.
 “Congratulations.
 And welcome to the Elite.”